-The major risk factor for the adopted macroeconomic scenario is the economic situation in the external environment of the Polish economy.
-The baseline scenario assumes that economic growth in the EU, which is Poland's largest trading partner, will align with the macroeconomic scenario published by the EC.
-There is a concern about the persistence of high inflation, higher than the assumptions in the EC forecast, which along with a more restrictive monetary policy by the ECB would have a negative impact on the real sector in the euro area.
-The second major risk is the further course of the war in Ukraine and its impact on both the domestic and global economies.
+The major risk for the macroeconomic situation in Poland envisaged in the 2025 Budget Act is external factors.
+The 2025 Budget Act's baseline scenario assumes that economic growth in the EU, which is Poland's largest trading partner, will follow the macroeconomic scenario published by the European Commission in May 2024.
+However, the European Commission points out that a heightened level of uncertainty about the growth prospects of the EU economy persists.
+Due to two ongoing wars in proximity to the EU and rising geopolitical tensions, there is a risk of negative effects on global trade and the energy market.
+In addition, persistent inflation in the U.S. may delay interest rate cuts, tightening global financial conditions, and central banks of EU member states may delay interest rate cuts until more marked inflation moderation.

+The second major risk is the future course of the war in Ukraine and its impact on both the domestic and European economies.
 An escalation of the conflict could lead to an increase in commodity and food prices in global markets, and a prolonged conflict might result in the outflow or reduction of foreign investments in the CEE region.
-Another factor is migration, which has significantly impacted the size of workforce supply in previous years.
+Another factor is migration, which has significantly impacted the size of the workforce supply in recent and previous years.
 There is significant uncertainty regarding the scale of the migration flows in the coming years.
-Currently, around 955,000 Ukrainian citizens are residing in Poland.
-They have integrated with the domestic job market, and, in 2023, 62 per cent. of refugees were active in the labour market.
-This has an impact on the Polish GDP and economic potential.
-However, the number of individuals for whom Poland is their final place of residence and the number planning to return to Ukraine once the war ends is unknown.
-The return of a large number of refugees to Ukraine could significantly affect the labour supply.
+Currently, around one million Ukrainian citizens (who are war migrants) are residing in Poland, and their integration with the domestic job market has been very successful (i.e. in 2024, 68 per cent. of refugees worked), which has had an impact on Polish GDP and economic potential.
+However, the number of individuals planning to return to Ukraine in the event of the war's end is unknown, which could significantly affect the labour supply.
 TRADE AND BALANCE OF PAYMENTS